WebAssembly/spec/spectec/test-prose/TEST.md

     - Under the context C with .RECS prepended by subtype*, the recursive type (REC subtype*) is valid with the oktypeidxnat (OK x 0).

 Deftype_ok
-- the defined type (DEF rectype i) is valid if and only if:
+- the defined type (DEF rectype i) is valid if:
   - the recursive type rectype is valid with the oktypeidx (OK x).
   - rectype is (REC subtype^n).
   - i is less than n.

 Limits_ok
-- the limits (n, m) is valid with the nat k if and only if:
+- the limits (n, m) is valid with the nat k if:
   - n is less than or equal to m.
   - m is less than or equal to k.

 Globaltype_ok
-- the global type ((MUT ()? ?), t) is valid if and only if:
+- the global type ((MUT ()? ?), t) is valid if:
   - the value type t is valid.

 Tabletype_ok
-- the table type (limits, reftype) is valid if and only if:
+- the table type (limits, reftype) is valid if:
   - the limits limits is valid with the nat ((2 ^ 32) - 1).
   - the reference type reftype is valid.

 Memtype_ok
-- the memory type (limits PAGE) is valid if and only if:
+- the memory type (limits PAGE) is valid if:
   - the limits limits is valid with the nat (2 ^ 16).

 Tagtype_ok
-- the memory type deftype is valid if and only if:
+- the memory type deftype is valid if:
   - the defined type deftype is valid.
   - $expanddt(deftype) is (FUNC functype).

 Externtype_ok
-- the external type externtype_u0 is valid if and only if:
+- the external type externtype_u0 is valid if:
   - Either:
     - externtype_u0 is (FUNC deftype).
     - the defined type deftype is valid.